Health Risks of Low Hormones

 When menopause occurs early, sex hormones drop before their time and your body functions that depend on hormones don’t work as efficiently.
 Early or premature menopause is known as premature ovarian insufficiency, or primary ovarian insufficiency.
 It occurs when there is a loss of ovarian function prior to the natural age of menopause.
 Early menopause is a natural, gradual transition that resembles perimenopause—except it starts at an earlier age.

-Early menopause may occur because of genetic factors, autoimmunity, infections, certain medications, or other underlying mechanisms.
+Early menopause3 may occur because of genetic factors, autoimmunity, infections, certain medications, or other underlying mechanisms.
 Cancer treatments, including chemotherapy and radiation, may induce menopause prematurely.

 Health issues may arise when crucial hormones drop too low, too early for too long.
-Early menopause risks include early mortality and long-term consequences to the heart, bones, brain, and sexual health.
+Early menopause risks4 include early mortality and long-term consequences to the heart, bones, brain, and sexual health.

 Doctors often prescribe hormone replacement therapy as a primary ovarian insufficiency treatment, which mitigates some of these risks.